AudreyBurki/Meta-analyses-Word-Production/README.md

 <br>

 ## Effects of distractors (or why we are faster at saying "Spider" with the word "Boat" on top than with the word "Ant"?)
-In this project we performed meta-analyses of several effects that are often cited and have been used to build or constrain theories of word production processes.
-Many of these effects were obtained with a variant of the stroop paradigm (i.e., name the color you see and ignore the name of a different color written on top).
-In this paradigm, participants name a picture and have to ignore a written word on the picture, as in the picture below.
+The picture-word paradigm is variant of the [stroop paradigm](https://www.psytoolkit.org/experiment-library/stroop.html).
+Participants name a picture and have to ignore a written word on presented with the picture, as in the picture below.

 <img src="https://user-images.githubusercontent.com/28299451/225906728-f287904a-4aea-4ac5-993e-669d44c96686.png" width=30% height=30%>